inveniosoftware/invenio/docs/developers/docker.rst

     import ipdb; ipdb.set_tracepoint()

-Furthermore you can debug MySQL at `localhost:23306`, RabbitMQ via `localhost:25672` (webinterface at `localhost:25673`) and Redis at `localhost:26379`.
+Furthermore you can debug MySQL at `localhost:23306`, Elasticsearch at `localhost:29200`, RabbitMQ via `localhost:25672` (webinterface at `localhost:25673`) and Redis at `localhost:26379`.
 You might want to use flower_ for celery debugging and analysis as well.
 Just run the following command to open the webinterface at port `5555`:

 .. code-block:: shell

     celery flower --broker=amqp://guest:guest@localhost:25672//

+Should you require additional information about the behaviour of the different containers as well as the contained processes and their interaction with the system and other processes, the usage of classical Linux tools like Wireshark_ and sysdig_ might be helpful.

 Code changes and live reloading
 -------------------------------